Confined Space Entry

 MSMPER200 – Work in Accordance with an Issued Permit

-This course is aimed at those who work in confined spaces carrying out the roles and responsibilities of the entrant or standby person.
-This course covers planning and preparing for entry of confined spaces, entry and working in confined spaces, exiting confined spaces and cleaning up.
+This course is aimed at people who work in confined spaces.
+In roles and who have the responsibility of the an entrant or a standby person.
+It covers planning and preparing for entry of a confined spaces and working in confined spaces, as well as exiting confined spaces and cleaning up.

 - Define and identify different types of confined spaces